 All teaching will be held at the Kuala Lumpur Teaching Centre (KLTC) based in Kuala Lumpur city centre.

-Individuals wishing to study in the UK campus or in our other partner institutions overseas can take up to two approved modules (subject to the availability of modules).
+Individuals wishing to study overseas can take up to two approved modules delivered by Nottingham University Business School UK, or our overseas partner institutions (subject to the availability of modules).

-Each student is required to complete a management project that will allow students to focus on an area of interest.
-There are three types of management projects (relevant to the chosen MBA specialisation where appropriate).
+Each student is required to complete a management project that will focus on an area of interest.
+Students may choose any one from three types of management project:

 - Management Research Project (20,000 words) on an approved subject (weight 100%)